How can a woman support different women in her life so friendships can blossom? Think about it while asking yourself these questions, do you…

 These women cannot show their vulnerability.

 Being a vulnerable woman is a great attribute and asset in supporting different friends, darling.
 It sets you apart and makes other women feel comfortable doing the same.
+Showing vulnerability reminds us that we are all human and imperfect, and that embracing our shared humanity fosters deeper connection.
 In this way, love, joy, and trust come into play and this provides support to a woman in need of your emotional strength.
 A woman who is closed and cannot be vulnerable feels less love, joy, and belonging.
 Open yourselves up, darling!
+It takes a brave woman to be vulnerable and honest with others.
+When you open up, make sure you are genuinely expressing your feelings, as authenticity is key to building real trust and support.

 Women Will Be Women!
 Ask Your Friends Open-Ended Questions!